 These consolidated financial statements have been prepared on a basis that assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 These consolidated financial statements do not reflect any adjustments that may be necessary should the Company be unable to continue as a going concern.
-The Company incurred a net loss of \$1,579,463 during the 6 month period ended June 30, 2013 (June 30, 2012 - \$1,602,851) and, as at that date, has a working capital deficiency of \$1,017,606 (December 31, 2012 - \$766,222) and a cumulative deficit of \$47,553,424 (December 31, 2012 - \$45,973,960).
-Recurring sources of revenue have not yet proven to be sufficient as the company needs to obtain additional financing to enable it to continue operations.
+The Company incurred a net loss of \$2,325,258 during the nine month period ended September 30, 2013 (September 30, 2012 - \$1,677,736) and, as at that date, has a working capital deficiency of \$1,121,270 (December 31, 2012 - \$766,222) and a cumulative deficit of \$48,299,218 (December 31, 2012 - \$45,973,960).
+Recurring sources of revenue have not yet proven to be sufficient as the commercialization of the Company's core technology is at an early stage and the Company has not achieved a level of profitability and positive cash flows.
+The Company needs to obtain additional financing to enable it to continue operations.
 In the absence of additional financing, the Company is not expected to have sufficient funds to meet its obligations.
-Management continues to monitor the cash needs and is considering various alternatives to raise additional financi
+Management continues to monitor the cash needs and is considering various alternatives to raise additional financing.
+Subsequent to the end of the period, on October 17, 2013, the Company completed a private placement financing for gross proceeds of \$624,800 (see Subsequent Events note 22).
+There can be no assurances that the Company will be able to secure the necessary financing to enable it to continue as a going concern.
+The factors noted above indicate the existence of a material uncertainty that may cast significant doubt on the ability of the Company to continue as a going concern.
+If the going concern basis is not appropriate, material adjustments may be necessary to the carrying amounts and/or classification of assets and liabilities.